Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 ## Replace Command/ClientRPC

-UNet’s `Command/ClientRPC` is replaced with `Server/ClientRpc` in the Netcodex which works in a similar way.
+UNet’s `Command/ClientRPC` is replaced with `Server/ClientRpc` in Netcode which works in a similar way.

 <Tabs
   className="unique-tabs"